 What is an Asset in Accounting?
 A Simple Explanation

-What is assets in accounting
+What is an Asset in Accounting

 In accounting, an asset is anything valuable a business owns or controls, expected to bring future economic benefit.
 These include cash, property, machinery, inventory, and even rights like patents and trademarks, often known as intellectual property.
 These resources are critical in business operations, helping generate income and support day-to-day functions.
 The more assets a company has, its financial position or net worth is likely to be stronger.